 There are many constantly moving parts at a startup.
 Things can be hectic and parts might get lost – you may sometimes feel like a project is falling apart at the seems or that resources are scarce.
-The more organized you are the online casino easier it will be to tuck, roll and recover when life decides to shake things up.
+The more organized you are the easier it will be to tuck, roll and recover when life decides to shake things up.

 3. Use Your Resources

 Hey did you get that memo?
 Part of being organized is cutting down on paper.
 In the tech startup scene, software is king.
 Dropbox.
 Google Drive.
 Skype.
 Evernote.
 Base.
 Freshbooks.
 Hootsuite.
 Slack.
 THE CLOUD.
 We use all of these and more at Procurify and strive to likewise help our clients use our software to eliminate paper and stay organized.

 4. Be Willing to Learn

 Often in a start up there is no one else to hand things off to.
 When trying to get things done or take on new projects, there often is no one else – either because resources don”t allow, or everyone else is already busy with their own projects.
 Take it upon yourself to learn.
 Try new things.
 This might mean using a program you”ve never used before, changing your work flow, researching through blogs or books, or reaching out to your network for advice.
 The beginning can sometimes be rough but often times you”ll discover ways of doing things that make the rest of your day much easier.